One Year of Newsletters: Lessons Learned

 And, this was only logical for what I do.
 There was a time on this blog when I chased the news, writing pieces on various different new developments (almost as if I was reporting on them).
 This made for some very interesting writing on my part, but it was difficult to keep up with, and these articles never seemed to resonate.
 The more popular among almost 700 articles are those conceived of in a longer, more measured process.
 Articles with weight and usefulness, like The EASY Way To Move Your Microsoft Office 2011 For Mac License Between Computers.

 At first, I sent out one edition on weekdays.
 It was an ambitious goal, but one I knew was possible given all the information I regularly consume.
 This would give way to the reality that I couldn’t keep this up while still travelling and working.
 I pared back the frequency to once a week (on Fridays) and made the body longer with more categories.
 The categories themselves evolved from simple ideas describing what was in the links, to describing topics.
-I started to learn more on the Avant-guard and interesting versus just news.
+I started to learn more about the Avant-guard and interesting versus just news.
 Looking for new tools, versus talking about old problems.

 Even today, the categories I use are in flux.
 Sure, there will always be a “News”, but I have branched out into things like “Security” and “Finance” based on reader feedback and experiences in the field.
 In some cases, links and information I provide are directly tied to experiences, not just the news cycle.
 I also envision categories could become seasonal (as “Finance” might be at tax time).